pndaproject/pnda-guide/provisioning/platform_requirements.md

 ### Containers and folders

-PNDA requires specific containers and folders to be created in object storage.
-Please do this before creating a PNDA cluster.
+PNDA requires specific containers and folders to be created in object storage *before* creating a PNDA cluster.

 | Container or folder | Reference (AWS) | Reference (OpenStack) |
 | --- | --- | --- |